geonetwork/doc/source/user-guide/harvesting/harvesting-sde.rst

     - *Connection type*.
         - *ArcSde service* - Uses the ArcSde service to retrieve the metadata.

-        .. note :: Additional installation steps are required to use the ArcSDE harvester because it needs proprietary ESRI java api jars to be installed.
+        .. note :: Additional installation steps are required to use the ArcSDE harvester because it needs proprietary ESRI Java api jars to be installed.

-            ArcSDE java API libraries need to be installed by the user in GeoNetwork (folder INSTALL_DIR_GEONETWORK/WEB-INF/lib), as these are proprietary libraries not distributed with GeoNetwork.
+            ArcSDE Java API libraries need to be installed by the user in |project_name| (folder INSTALL_DIR_GEONETWORK/WEB-INF/lib), as these are proprietary libraries not distributed with |project_name|.

             The following jars are required: